 |Inside the Holly Mine I found this Native American smudge stick, used in Indian rituals.
 It was later looted.|

 Here's a fairly new addition to dozens of the unidentified mines of the East Fork.
-It's about 50 feet deep, near the the junction of East Fork and Glendora Mountain Rd.
+It's between 50 and 60 feet deep, near the the junction of East Fork and Glendora Mountain Rd.
 I drove past it about a dozen times before I realized it was there.
-I may or may not be able to discover the name of it, but for now it's just another miscellaneous late 1800's gold mine.
+I may or may not be able to discover the name of this one, but for now it's just another miscellaneous late 1800's gold mine.

 |I must have driven past this mine a dozen times, never knowing it was there.
 It's about 50 feet deep.|